demisto/content/Packs/MicrosoftECM/Integrations/MicrosoftECM/README.md

 ### ms-ecm-device-collection-members-add
 ***
-Adds a Direct Rule membership to a device collection
+Adds a direct rule membership to a device collection.

 #### Base Command